-Inside centos-art.sh, functionalities started to get identified and separated one another.
-For example, when images are rendered, there is no need to load functionalities related to documentation manual.
-There is now common functionalities and specific functionalities.
+Inside the rendition script, functionalities started to get identified and separated one another.
+For example, when images are rendered, there is no need to load manual functionality.
+There are now common functionalities and specific functionalities.
 Common functionalities are loaded when the script is initiated and are available to specific functionalities.